pxvang33/solo-project-master/README.md

 ### SETUP

-Create your database and tables using the provided `data.sql` file.
+Create your database and tables using the provided `database.sql` file.
 Start the server.

 ```
 npm install